Semiconcave functions in Alexandrov's geometry: Introduction

-\item\cite{plaut:survey} A survey in Alexandrov's geometry written for topologists.
+\item A survey in Alexandrov's geometry \cite{plaut:survey} written for topologists by Plaut.
 The first 8 sections can be used as an introduction.
-The material covered in my paper is closely related to sections 7--10 of this survey.
+The material covered in my paper is closely related to sections 7--10 of the Plaut's survey.